proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 ```xml
 <pro:Orders>
         <pro:OrderSelectUsingTemplate='GENERIC' SelectUsingOrderNo='15'
                   ControlFullyReceiptOrder='YES' ControlItemCondition='OK'>
 ```
-- .At least one purchase order document must be specified.
+- At least one purchase order document must be specified.

-- .Each order can only be specified once.
+- Each order can only be specified once.

-- .An order can be identified in one of two ways.
+- An order can be identified in one of two ways.

--
   - .Supply its Template and OrderNo using the SelectUsingTemplate and SelectUsingOrderNo

--
   - .Supply its display number using the SelectUsingDisplayNo attribute.

-- .If you wish to automatically receipt all items on the order then
+- If you wish to automatically receipt all items on the order then

--
-  - .Set the ControlFullyReceiptOrder attribute to be YES
+  - Set the ControlFullyReceiptOrder attribute to be YES

--
-  - .If you wish to specify a delivery condition, then set the ControlItemCondition  attribute to be the desired condition.
+  - If you wish to specify a delivery condition, then set the ControlItemCondition  attribute to be the desired condition.
 If a condition is not specified, then the default delivery condition will be used.

--
-  - .Do not specify any delivery conditions or items for the order.
+  - Do not specify any delivery conditions or items for the order.